 Gundam Vs Series: The Turn A, Turn X, and Sochie's Kapool appear in Gundam vs Gundam NEXT.

-Extreme Vs includes the Turns, Harry's golden SUMO, and Full Boost will add Corin's Kapool.
+Extreme Vs includes the Turns, Harry's golden SUMO, and Full Boost added a Kapool tag team of Sochie and Corin, along with Po's SUMO.

 Hazy Feel Turn: Unusually, this comes about because the setting is so idealistic.
 Horace and his Moonrace technicians have no qualms about helping the Earthrace excavate and restore the Gallop and Willgame; they're more interested in their work than the conflict.